Dunn index

-The Dunn index (DI) (introduced by J. C. Dunn in 1974) is a metric for evaluating clustering algorithms.
+The Dunn index, introduced by Joseph C. Dunn in 1974, is a metric for evaluating clustering algorithms.
 This is part of a group of validity indices including the Davies–Bouldin index or Silhouette index, in that it is an internal evaluation scheme, where the result is based on the clustered data itself.
 As do all other such indices, the aim is to identify sets of clusters that are compact, with a small variance between members of the cluster, and well separated, where the means of different clusters are sufficiently far apart, as compared to the within cluster variance.
 For a given assignment of clusters, a higher Dunn index indicates better clustering.
 One of the drawbacks of using this is the computational cost as the number of clusters and dimensionality of the data increase.

 Preliminaries

 There are many ways to define the size or diameter of a cluster.
 It could be the distance between the farthest two points inside a cluster, it could be the mean of all the pairwise distances between data points inside the cluster, or it could as well be the distance of each data point from the cluster centroid.
 Each of these formulations are mathematically shown below:

 Let Ci be a cluster of vectors.
 Let x and y be any two n dimensional feature vectors assigned to the same cluster Ci.